DfAC/NottinghamR_Markdown/presentation.md

 # Summary

-* simple tool allow to focus on content
-* multiple components allow better flexibility and low entropy
+## Take away notes

+* Markdown is one of 20-80 tools - it will cover most of problems with small effort
 * content beats visuals
+* set of small dedicated tools allow better flexibility and low entropy

 ## useful links